bee-browser/bee/libs/jsparser/README.md

 grammar into the corresponding `bison`'s grammar in an automatic way.
 We think that this is one of main reasons that the most existing JavaScript parser implementations are hand-written.

-We should implement bee-jsparser by hand like as those, but we don't.
+We should implement jsparser by hand like as those, but we don't.
 Instead, we attempt to develop our own parser generator tools which support the special notations used in the ECMA-262 specification.
 This is an experimental attempt and for a fun.

 ## Generating code using the parser generator tools

-You don't you don't need to generate the code manually if you want to develop modules using bee-jsparser.
+You don't you don't need to generate the code manually if you want to develop modules using jsparser.
 The code has already been generated and committed to the repository.
 So, what you need to do is just fetching the source files from the repository.

 When you change files affecting the generated code, you need to perform one of the following
 command: